 The income distribution of the municipality shows a very interesting pattern given the education levels in the municipality.
 A large number of people in the municipal area receive income above the poverty line (large capacitated workforce).
 It is of great concern from a municipal perspective for those who have no income at all.
-This income group may most likely be highly depended on government grants and are thus not able to spend money in the municipal area or pay their rates.

-Figure 4: Income distribution
+This income group may most likely be highly depended on government grants and are thus not able to spend money in the municipal area or pay their rate son government grants and are thus not able to spend money in the municipal area or pay their rates Figure 4: Income distribution